 Cin Cin started back in 2013 when then lawyer David Toscano bought a 1972 Fiat 850 van, kitted it out with bubbles and Italian bites and headed to the Street Diner food event on the Queens Road, Brighton.
 Cin Cin was born that day but much came before and after that.

 Born to Italian immigrant parents in Sydney, Australia, David was lucky enough to grow up surrounded by beautiful Italian food cooked by his extended family where homemade salumi and freshly baked bread were the norm.
 After moving to London in 2005 to work as a lawyer, David decided to forge a new career sharing the amazing arancini, cured meats, crostini and of course, handmade pasta that was such a big part of his upbringing.

 David began swapping his suits for chef whites to cater for friends and family and after moving to Brighton in 2010 and starting with the van in 2013, David met Head Chef Jamie Halsall the following year and together, their catering creativity really took off.

 In September 2018, Cin Cin won a Michelin Bib Gourmand and in Feburary 2020, they were listed by Spectator Life Magazine as one of the Five Best Places to eat in Brighton, as well as being awarded a Rosette for outstanding cooking and service by the AA Guide.
-These were achievements which solidified David and Jamie’s hard work over the past four years.
+These were achievements which solidified David and Jamie’s hard work over the past five years.

 Opening a restaurant wasn’t easy, but no good things in life ever are.
 It was the friendship of their customers, the joy they got from feeding them great Italian food and the feeling of being a part of something truly special which made it all worth it.